ethereumclassic/ethereumclassic.github.io/content/blog/2022-12-29-ethereum-classic-course-2-the-cypherpunks/index.md

 Mr. May was like a role model who provided counsel, motivation, and direction to the group.

-Like many Libertarians, his interests revolved around privacy, reducing arbitrary intervention on the internet, and he had a special disdain for the taxman.
+Like many Libertarians, his interests revolved around privacy, reducing arbitrary intervention on the internet, and he had a special disdain for the tax man.

 He passed away in December of 2018.